Hailfire805/Summoner-Notes/README.md

   * capture the player's ranked stats and history
   * capture the player's champion mastery stats
   * Create UI to allow users to input and modify their notes for players

+* implement overlay for displaying info and notes on players in your game

 # Added Features